roleoroleo/onvif_simple_server/README.md

 Note:
 - you can use 1 or 2 profiles.
 - ipc_cmd is just an example of a local binary that handles ptz, use the specific program of your cam

+  **If the external command uses stdout, please append a redirect to /dev/null to avoid garbage in the html content**

+  example: move_right=/tmp/sd/yi-hack/bin/ipc_cmd -m right > /dev/null

 - %s, %d and %f are placeholders replaced runtime with the proper parameter
 - use the same folder for the input files of the events